Kampot is one of Cambodia’s culinary hot spot with a surprising range of options for such a small town.

 T: 092 388 736

-Ecran has moved to a new riverside location but apart from the view, not much has changed.
-This hand-pulled noodle shop serves up delicious dumplings — pork or veggie, fried or boiled — and hand-pulled Chinese noodles either fried or in soup.
+Ecran has moved to a new riverside location in front of Rainbow Bridge Hotel, but apart from the view, not much has changed.
+This casual noodle house serves up delicious dumplings — pork or veggie, fried or boiled — and hand-pulled Chinese noodles either fried or in soup.
+It’s always to decide between hand-pulled noodles and dumplings, so we suggest you get both.
+If you come at the right time of day, you’ll get to watch the noodle-maker at work stretching out pounds and pounds of noodles.
+Dumplings are $3for 12, and noodle soups $2.50, and beers are $1.

 Open daily, 10:30 a.m. to 9 p.m.

-Riverside Road, between Old Bridge and Old Market, Kampot
+Riverside Road, between Old Bridge and Kampot Hospital, Kampot

 T: 010 249 411